coredev-uk/Jellyfin-Scripts/README.md

 JavaScript enhancement scripts for Jellyfin media server.
 Use with the [Jellyfin JavaScript Injector](https://github.com/n00bcodr/Jellyfin-JavaScript-Injector).

+> **Note:** This is a personal scripts repository.
+These scripts are free to use but no support is given.
+Scripts have been modified for personal preferences and may differ from the originals.

 ## Scripts

 - [`LoginImage.js`](src/LoginImage.js) - Original: [n00bcodr/Jellyfish](https://github.com/n00bcodr/Jellyfish/blob/main/scripts/loginimage.js)